DaoCloud/DaoCloud-docs/docs/en/docs/mspider/user-guide/multicluster/gray-scale-release.md

 First select a namespace (gray-demo), and enable the namespace sidecar injection on the mesh page.

-Deploy the application on the App Workbench, here we take the helloworld of istio as an example.
+Deploy the application on Workbench, here we take the helloworld of istio as an example.